 The Executive Chairman of the Company, Mark E. Schwarz, is also the chairman, chief executive officer and portfolio manager of Newcastle Capital Management, L.P. ("NCM").
 NCM is the general partner of Newcastle Partners L.P. ("Newcastle"), which is the largest shareholder of the Company.
-James A. Dvorak (Managing Director at NCM) also serves as a director of the Company.

 The Company's corporate headquarters are located at 200 Crescent Court, Suite 1400, Dallas, Texas 75201, which are also the offices of NCM.
 The Company occupies a portion of NCM space on a month-to-month basis at \$2,500 per month, pursuant to a services agreement entered into between the parties.
 Pursuant to the services agreement, the Company receives the use of NCM's facilities and equipment and administrative services from employees of NCM.
-The Company incurred expenses pursuant to the services agreement totaling approximately \$30 thousand for each of the years ended December 31, 2019 and 2018.
-The Company did not owe NCM any amounts under the services agreement as of December 31, 2019.
+The Company incurred expenses pursuant to the services agreement totaling approximately \$30 thousand for each of the years ended December 31, 2020 and 2019.
+The Company did not owe NCM any amounts under the services agreement as of December 31, 2020.